-Every semester, ILP sends hundreds of college-aged volunteers to teach and make a difference in countries all of the world.
-While we really can’t pick favorites when it comes to our countries, we can pick out which ones are going to be the least expensive to travel around and live in.
+Every semester, ILP sends hundreds of college-aged volunteers to teach and make a difference in countries all over the world.
+While we really can’t pick favorites when it comes to our countries, we can pick out which ones can be the least expensive to travel around and live in.

 All About Affording A Semester Abroad